Mersey Railway: Electrification

 Sign advertising electric services at James Street.

 All electrical equipment was shipped from the US, including power system plant equipment.
 A power station was built at the Shore Road pumping station and was designed to accommodate the extension of electrification to the Wirral Railway, although that did not occur until 1938.
 The conductor rails were fed direct, without any distribution.
 Four-rail 600 V DC electrification was installed, with the positive outer rail set 22 in from the running rail.
 The new electric multiple units, initially marshalled as 2-car or 4-car sets, had British-built wooden bodies on US bogies.
-24 motor cars and 33 trailer cars were provided.
+A total of 24 motor cars and 33 trailer cars were provided.
 The driving positions controlled all the motors on the train by the means of a low voltage control signal.

 After inspection by the Board of Trade, the line was approved as fit for traffic on 3 April 1903.
 The last steam trains ran on Saturday 2 May and the current to the electrified rails was switched on at 3:30 am.
 At 4:53 am the first electric train arrived at Liverpool Central, and for the Sunday morning trains ran at 3-minute intervals without passengers.
 Passengers were admitted when the advertised Sunday service started at noon.

 The stations were cleaned, whitewashed and electrically lit.
 A service was provided every three minutes from Liverpool Central to Hamilton Square and journeys were faster: Central to Rock Ferry was eleven minutes, down from fifteen minutes and the Central to Birkenhead Park journey was reduced by two minutes, down to eight minutes.

 There was a maximum of four cars per train in 1904, which was raised to five cars in 1909.
 In 1923, automatic signalling was commissioned at Liverpool Central and in 1927 the island platform was widened, the work being completed in a weekend.
 The maximum number of cars in a train was raised to six in 1936, after the tunnels at the east end of Liverpool Central had been extended.